ehmatthes/pcc_2e/updates/updates.md

 ## Recent Updates

-### Python 3.9 is out

-The latest version of Python 3.9 was released on October 5th, 2020.
-Read [more about the Python 3.9 release](../python3_9/).

-Everything in the book works with Python 3.9.

-### Django 3.2 is out

-Django 3.2 was released in April 2021.
-Read [more about this release](../django3_2).

-Everything in the Learning Log project (Chapters 18-20) should work on Django 3.2, with only minor changes in the second half of Chapter 20.
-For these updates, see the section [Deploying to Heroku](../django3_2#deploying-to-heroku).
+### Deploying the Learning Log project

+The second half of Chapter 20 walks you through deploying the Learning Log project to Heroku.
+However, Heroku has recently dropped their free tier.
+For updates, see the [Deploying Django Projects](../../deploying_django) section.

 ---